yWorks/yfiles-dash-basic-integration/README.md

 # yFiles Dash sample
-Shows how to integrate [yFiles for HTML](https://www.yworks.com/yfileshtml) in a [Dash/Plotly](https://plot.ly/products/dash/) application.
+Shows how to integrate an older version of [yFiles for HTML](https://www.yworks.com/yfileshtml) in a [Dash/Plotly](https://plot.ly/products/dash/) application.

 # Structure
 `./dash-sample-app/`: A modification of the [Hello Dash](https://dash.plot.ly/getting-started) application.
 The modifications are: